18 Creative Japanese Anime Studios You Should Know

 Parent organization: IG Port

-In 2012, Tetsuya Nakatake founded Wit Studio, which got to work on its first popular anime series, an adaptation of Hajime Isayama’s manga Attack on Titan.
+Tetsuya Nakatake founded Wit Studio in 2012, and they promptly began their work on the adaptation of Hajime Isayama’s manga, Attack on Titan.

 Headquarters: Suginami City, Tokyo, Japan